protobi/node-xml2js/README.md

     whose value will correspond to the XML nodeName, so that you may iterate the "children" array and still be able to determine node names.
-The named (and potentially unordered) properties are also retained in this configuration at the same level as the ordered "children" array.
-Added in 0.4.9.
+The named (and potentially unordered) properties are also retained in this configuration at the same level as the ordered "children" array. (**Added in 0.4.9.**)

+    `preserveChildrenOrder`  now also works when `explicitChildren` is false, allowing order of mixed tags to be retained without duplicating information.
+      Further, `indexChildren` can be set to an array of tag names, so that order is preserved only for children of specific tags.

   * `charsAsChildren` (default `false`): Determines whether chars should be considered children if `explicitChildren` is on.
 Added in 0.2.5.
   * `includeWhiteChars` (default `false`): Determines whether whitespace-only